WHAT IS CROP INSURANCE?

 Unlike MPCI, named peril or crop hail premiums are often due at the time of application or by a certain date following application.

 Losses are paid when damage by the specified peril occurs to the crop.

-Agents, please contact your ProAg Field Representative to review ProAg private crop hail or named peril coverage that’s available in your area.
+Agents, please contact your ProAg account representative to review ProAg private crop hail or named peril coverage that’s available in your area.
 Insureds, contact your local ProAg agent to see what options are available to you.

 Above all, ProAg is dedicated to building strong and secure relationships.
 We believe long-term business partnerships with farmers, agents, and reinsurers (some of which span five decades) allow us to deliver a consistency of service unmatched in our industry.
 We value the large and small agent, as well as the family and corporate farmer.

 Are you ready to experience the ProAg difference?